ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 3. **Public Notice** The manufacturer contacts customers (e.g. wholesalers, pharmacies, & more) to notify them that a product of a certain name, size, lot number, serial number, or any other identifiers are being recalled.
 This notice includes the nature of the recall and the amount of danger involved so that they may protect their clients.
 They are also supplied with instructions on what to do with affected products, beginning with the cessation of distribution.
 4. **Public Listing** These recalls are listed in the weekly FDA enforcement report.

-> **Note** The Environmental Protection Agency's (EPA) Resource Conservation Recovery Act (RCRA) governs the generation, management, storage, treatment, and disposal of hazardous wastes.
+> 🤯 The Environmental Protection Agency's (EPA) Resource Conservation Recovery Act (RCRA) governs the generation, management, storage, treatment, and disposal of hazardous wastes.
 This includes medication and other drugs.

 ### Other Recalls